 Alexander resides in the body of Sorceress Edea, which may be some sort of commentary about outside powers interfering in local affairs, but probably isn’t.
 It is curious, however, that Edea doesn’t have Alexander the first time you fight her in Deling City.
 Which means she either picked up a new GF and decided not to use it (because, as we said, only Balamb Garden children are allowed to do that), or the robot spirit of Alexander was drawn to the power she represents.
 Edea is also possessed by the time travelling spirit of Ultimecia at this point, meaning it’s a little crowded in there.
 Could one, with appropriate knowledge, draw Ultimecia during battle?
 It certainly seems like a more plausible plan than the one the heroes eventually try to pull off: let the villain win and then hit her with big sticks until it all goes back to normal.

-Two-thirds of the way through this Guardian Force analysis, what else have we learned?
+Half of the way through this Guardian Force analysis, what else have we learned?
 GFs like to pick fights and they are capable of either controlling the flow of time or existing outside of it.
 They can be robots.
 They could easily destroy us all without even giving it a second thought, and yet they follow our orders for some reason.
 GF movements throughout the world of Final Fantasy VIII are difficult to determine, as at different points they seem to exist or not exist inside specific objects or people.

 In particular, the existence of Diablos—a Satan-coded creature who can bend time and space, and was locked away for unknown reasons—and Pandemona—an eldritch horror of distorted flesh and organic machinery indifferent to our petty human minds—create a troubling picture of this universe, and suggest it is bigger than we could possibly imagine.
 In the bad way.
 The GFs being discovered now slot in nicely with how off-the-rails the main story begins to go at this point, with time machines, flying schools and (everyone’s favourite) the casual reveal that monster get spat from the surface of the moon sometimes, because that’s where monsters come from.
 What happens next?
 A haunted space train, obviously.